alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-We use the `EZAuth.configure(for authProviderConfiguration: AuthProviderConfiguration)` method to method-inject an `AuthProviderConfiguration`.
+We use the `EZAuth.configure(for authProvider: AuthProviderConfiguration)` method to method-inject an `AuthProviderConfiguration` into the `EZAuthManager` singleton.

 On the client, we can simply configure our `AuthManager` with any `AuthProviderConfiguration` that EZClientAuth provides an implementation for.
-The client can then rest assured that the remote, cached, and runtime `AuthSession` will all remain synchronized, thanks to the unidirectional control of the `AuthManager`.
+The client can then rest assured that the remote, cached, and runtime `AuthSession` will all remain synchronized, thanks to the unidirectional control of `EZAuthManager`.

 On application start, we can simply call `EZAuth.configure` with our chosen `AuthProviderConfiguration` and that will suffice to begin using EZClientAuth.